MvcControlsToolkit/Home/README.md

 The new 1.2.7 version is ready for download!
  `
 ## Current version: 1.2.7 RTM
-This version is compatible with Asp.net Core >= 1.1.0 Mvc
+This version is compatible with 2.0.0 > Asp.net Core Mvc >= 1.1.0.

+**IMPORTANT:** Current version is not compatible with the recent Asp.net Core Mvc 2.0.0.
+A Asp.net Core Mvc 2.0.0 compatible version will be released in a short time.

 See [installation/upgrade instructions](http://documentation.aspnetcore.mvc-controls.com/QuickStart/Installation)